-All tanks, pumps or similar storage or pumping facilities shall be installed or constructed underground, and be located within the Building Envelope.
+All tanks, pumps or similar storage or pumping facilities shall be installed or constructed underground, and be located within the Building Envelope unless an alternate location is approved by the ARC.

 Home Identification

 Detached address identification signs for a Residential Unit shall be installed by the individual Lot Owner and must relate to the architectural style of the Residential Unit.
 No additional signage detached from the Residential Unit will be permitted, except temporary construction signs or other signs that may be approved by the ARC and signs permitted by the Declaration.
 Back-lighting of identification will be considered by the ARC, but ground-lighted Structures will be limited to a maximum of two (2) lights per Structure with a maximum of 20 watts (250 lumens) per light.